 - Posted by: adminbb

-As coronavirus testing becomes more widely available, more US-based companies will learn that an employee has contracted COVID-19.
+As coronavirus testing becomes more widely available, more US-based companies will learn employees has contracted COVID-19.

 One of the first steps employers should take is to notify their local public health agency regarding next steps.
-“Different agencies have been taking different approaches to mitigation and the advice has been changing rapidly,” said Rachel Conn, a labor and employment attorney at Nixon Peabody.
+“Different agencies have been taking different approaches to mitigation.
+The advice has been changing rapidly,” said Rachel Conn, a labor and employment attorney at Nixon Peabody.

-But there’s a lot of mobility within buildings, and a company needs to determine the areas where the employee most frequently worked and went to meetings.
-So for instance, the company might figure out who shared spaces with the infected employee and who likely used the same restroom, Conn said.
+But there’s a lot of mobility within buildings.
+A company needs to determine the areas where the employee worked and went to meetings.
+So for instance, the company might figure out who shared spaces with the infected employee.
+Also who likely used the same restroom, Conn said.
 Or the employer may choose to alert employees who work on the floors where the infected person was most typically.

 Of course, trying to limit the notification to some employees but not others may not work.
 “Employers have to be cognizant that the information will get out to other folks,” Conn said.